Kids and Teens Online (KON) teachers, Maggie, Jason, and Keith give us some insight into how to find an apartment in China.

 5. How many month's rent will I need to pay when I move into my apartment?

 It depends on your city, but you may need to pay up to 3 months' rent up front plus a deposit.
-However, EF will assist you with a 12,000RMB cash advance when you come to China to make your transition a smooth one.

 6. What bills do I need to pay?